Malk.

 The algorithm decides what you watch.

-Profiles, follows, and human curation.
+Profiles, follows, and Station Mode.

 How it came together